Rong-Ding/case_study_mT/README.md

 ## 🧪 Clinical Trial Eligibility Matching Prototype
 This repository features a prototype system for matching patients to clinical trials using Large Language Models (LLMs).
-An ETL pipeline to analyse and transform trial data and a prototype for API data endpoints are also included.
+An ETL pipeline to analyse and transform trial data and a prototype for API data endpoints are also available.

 ## Repository Structure
 - _data/_ : Contains datasets and results.